 Always hone your skills

-For example: you’re an expert in blog monetization.
-A media outlet asks you to be a guest contributor, and you write an article that doesn’t at all include mention of some of the latest, trendiest forms of social media for cross-promotion.
-This is not a good look, because it shows that you are not doing your research to keep your expertise fresh.
+For example: Say you’re an expert in blog monetization.
+A media outlet asks you to be a guest contributor, and you write an article that doesn’t at all include mention of some of the latest, trendiest forms of social media platforms and/or practices for cross-promotion.
+This is not a good look, because it shows that you are not doing your research to keep your expertise fresh, despite your years of experience.

 Free education resources

-On the Yo Quiero Dinero Instagram page, we made a post all about free education resources to launch your side hustle.
-These can be just as useful for learning the skills to market your brand once you’ve built authenticity and have identified your expertise.
+among many other options out there.
+These can be useful to build credibility and expertise, or for learning the skills to market your brand once you’ve built authenticity and have identified your expertise.

 3. Find your niche